 To kick off our campaign, we asked some serious freelancers their advice for graduates thinking of taking the plunge.
 You can see their advice in our flipbook, From student to startup: A guide for graduate entrepreneurs.

 We also spoke to several graduates who have started their own business.
-Check out our video interviews with Josh Sleigh, managing partner of PureMotion, and William Calderbank, founder of Distorted Logic Ltd.
+For starters, check out our video interviews with Josh Sleigh, managing partner of PureMotion.

 If you’re a student or graduate weighing up the pros and cons of going it alone, try our Should I go freelance after graduating? online tool.
 As well as helping you decide if you have what it takes to start your own business, it also includes loads of helpful advice and resources for graduates.